 - 1. Simple extraction of teeth - 2.
-Amalgam and composite fillings excluding posterior composites (anterior restorations of mesiolingual, distolingual, mesiobuccal, and distobuccal surfaces considered single surface restorations), per tooth, per surface every 24 months - 3.
+Composite and amalgam fillings on any tooth, once per tooth, per exact surface(s) every 24 months, no frequency limit for single surface fillings. - 3.
 Pin retention of fillings (multiple pins on the same tooth are considered one pin) - 4.
-Antibiotic injections administered by a dentist
+Antibiotic injections administered by a dentist - 5.
+Sealants